 When administrators are ready, they can shift chat, calling, and meeting scheduling for a given user to Teams all at once by updating the user's mode to TeamsOnly.

 Alternatively, the administrator can first shift only meeting scheduling to Teams, while leaving chat and calling functions in Skype for Business using the SfBWithTeamsCollabAndMeetings mode.
-This mode allows organizations to transition to Teams for meetings—if users are not yet ready to move to TeamsOnly mode (for example, if you are not yet ready to migrate existing PSTN functionality).
+This mode allows organizations to transition to Teams for meetings—if users aren't yet ready to move to TeamsOnly mode (for example, if you aren't yet ready to migrate existing PSTN functionality).
 This transitional scenario is referred to as Meetings First.

 |Teams experience||In SfBWithTeamsCollab mode||In SfBWithTeamsCollabAndMeetings mode||In TeamsOnly mode|

 |Incoming chats and VOIP calls from users in your organization received in:||Skype for Business||Skype for Business||Teams|